rust-lang/api-guidelines/src/type-safety.md

   to work well but complex configuration is less convenient.

-Under the rubric of making easy things easy and hard things possible, all builder methods for a consuming builder should take and returned an owned `self`.
+Under the rubric of making easy things easy and hard things possible, all builder methods for a consuming builder should take and return an owned `self`.
 Then client code works as follows:

 ```rust